-- 1. The sponsor shall undertake to keep available for the competent national authorities any documentation necessary to provide evidence for the documentation referred to in Chapter I of this Annex.
-If the sponsor is not the natural or legal person responsible for the manufacture of the device intended for performance study, this obligation may be fulfilled by that person on behalf of the sponsor. - 2.
-The sponsor shall have an agreement in place to ensure that the serious adverse events are reported by the investigator(s) to the sponsor in a timely manner. - 3.
-The documentation mentioned in this Annex shall be kept for a period of time of at least ten years after the clinical performance study with the device in question has ended, or, when the device is subsequently placed on the market, at least ten years after the last device has been placed on the market.
+- The sponsor shall undertake to keep available for the competent national authorities any documentation necessary to provide evidence for the documentation referred to in Chapter I of this Annex.
+If the sponsor is not the natural or legal person responsible for the manufacture of the device intended for performance evaluation, this obligation may be fulfilled by that person on behalf of the sponsor. - The sponsor shall have an agreement in place to ensure that the serious adverse reportable events shall be provided are reported by the investigator(s) to the sponsor in a timely manner conditions. - 3.
+The documentation mentioned in this Annex shall be kept for a period of time of at least five ten59 years after the clinical performance study with the device in question has ended, or, when the device is subsequently placed on the market, at least five-ten years after the last device has been placed on the market.